$E_n$-cell attachments and a local-to-global principle for homological stability: Introduction

 \subsection{Homological stability for framed $E_n$-algebras}

-In this paper we are interested in studying framed $E_n$-algebras and their homology.
-Because we are working in categories with some notion of homotopy theory, e.g. chain complexes or topological spaces, it makes sense to talk about algebras with commutativity conditions interpolating between associative and commutative; these are $E_n$-algebras.
+When working in categories with some notion of homotopy theory, e.g. chain complexes or topological spaces, one can talk about algebras with commutativity conditions interpolating between associative and commutative; these are $E_n$-algebras.
 The typical example of an $E_n$-algebra is an $n$-fold based loop space $\Omega^n X$.
-A framed $E_n$-algebra is an $E_n$-algebra with additional structure amounting to an action of the special orthogonal group $SO(n)$.
+A framed $E_n$-algebra is an $E_n$-algebra with a compatible action of the special orthogonal group $SO(n)$.
 See Section \ref{suboperads} for precise definitions.

-Many framed $E_n$-algebras of interest in the category of topological spaces have $\pi_0$ isomorphic to $\bN_0$, the non-negative integers, and one can compare the homology of different components.
-If the $i$th homology group of the $k$th component eventually does not depend on $k$, then the framed $E_n$-algebra is said to have \textit{homological stability}, see Definition \ref{defhomstab}.
+Many framed $E_n$-algebras of interest in the category of spaces have $\pi_0$ isomorphic to $\bN_0$, the non-negative integers, and one can compare the homology of different components.
+If the $i$th homology group of the $k$th component eventually becomes independent of $k$, then the framed $E_n$-algebra is said to have \textit{homological stability}, see Definition \ref{defhomstab}.
 This is the property of framed $E_n$-algebras we are interested in.

 The basic example of a framed $E_n$-algebra that has homological stability is the configuration space of unordered particles in an $n$-dimensional Euclidean space, $X = \bigsqcup_{k \geq 0} C_k(\bR^n)$ \cite{Ar} \cite[Appendix A]{Se}.
 Here $C_k(\bR^n)$ is defined as $\{(x_1,\ldots,x_k) \in (\R^n)^k \,|\,x_i \neq x_j \text{ if $i \neq j$}\}/\fS_k$ with $\fS_k$ the symmetric group on $k$ letters.
-Other examples of framed $E_n$-algebras with homological stability include symmetric powers of $\bR^n$ \cite{Srod}, bounded symmetric powers of $\bR^n$ \cite{Y} \cite{kupersmillertran}, various decorated configuration spaces \cite{RW}, completions of certain partial $E_n$-algebras \cite{kupersmillercompletions}, some spaces of branched covers \cite{EVW}, classifying spaces of groups of diffeomorphisms fixing a disk \cite{harerstab} \cite{wahlmcg} \cite{sorenoscarstability}, moduli spaces of manifolds embedded in $\bR^n$ \cite{palmerthesis} \cite{kuperscircles}, moduli spaces of instantons \cite{instantonmoduli} and spaces of rational or holomorphic functions \cite{Se} \cite{gravesen} \cite{BMHM} \cite{Gu}.
+Other examples of framed $E_n$-algebras with homological stability include symmetric powers of $\bR^n$ \cite{Srod}, bounded symmetric powers of $\bR^n$ \cite{Y} \cite{kupersmillertran}, various decorated configuration spaces \cite{RW}, completions of certain partial $E_n$-algebras \cite{kupersmillercompletions}, some spaces of branched covers \cite{EVW}, classifying spaces of groups of diffeomorphisms fixing a disk \cite{harerstab} \cite{wahlmcg} \cite{sorenoscarstability}, moduli spaces of manifolds embedded in $\bR^n$ \cite{palmerthesis}, moduli spaces of instantons \cite{instantonmoduli} and spaces of rational or holomorphic functions \cite{Se} \cite{gravesen} \cite{BMHM} \cite{Gu}.
 In all of these examples, the map eventually inducing isomorphisms on homology is constructed using the framed $E_n$-algebra structure.